Taiwanese & Balinese Scooter Norms

 This section could be 30 points long.
 Maybe it’ll grow with time.
 I have lots of video footage from Bali, I’ll add it here eventually.

-While vehicles are moving or stationary, they put small spaces to clever use.
-I’m now used to evaluating american road networks as I evaluated Bali’s road networks - if cars are stopped, one goes around them, in a peacful way.
+I’m now used to evaluating american road networks as I evaluated Bali’s road networks - if cars are stopped, one goes around them, in a peaceful way.
+It’s easy and normal to give deference to whatever user of the space can be identified as most vulnerable.
+Pedestrians get priority over everyone, then scooters, then cars.

 I’m trying to convey a sense of “every place has a distinctive way of doing something, some other places do things differently, sometimes its better”.